Antidoteseries/FLAC-Recompress-Tool/README.md

 `flacre [options] -path [<inputpath>] -output [<outputpath>/Replace]`

 For example: `flacre.ps1 -p C:\Users\Admin\Music -o D:\Recompressed`
 See notes below for more details.
+Japanese and Simplified Chinese are also supported in the release version.
 ## Supports Platform
 - Windows 7,8,8.1,10 or higher
 - macOS 10.12 or higher